JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 ## What you should tweak
 ![Mode switch](https://user-images.githubusercontent.com/28653965/94261311-ef361200-ff31-11ea-838e-6a9f6e857373.png) To see all settings mentioned below you will need to switch from **"Simple"** to **"Expert"**

-Also remember when you hover over a checkbox it should show a tooltip explaining what that option does.
+Also remember when you hover over a checkbox it should show a tool-tip explaining what that option does.

 **Extruder temperature** is extremely important for your filament type and brand.
 Each roll has recommended temperatures written on it, in my experience X1 prints the best at lowest recommended one, even slightly below it. *helps: stringing and other artifacts*